Kairotic/penelope/types/tablet.md

 thread c = Strand c (spin S)
 ```

-A function that returns a `Thread` that is a single strand of a given colour, spun in the `S` direction.
+`thread` is a function that returns a `Thread` that is a single strand of a given colour, spun in the `S` direction.

 ```haskell
 flipTwist :: Twist -> Twist